 Finding the Right Fit

 We recommend that applicants be active throughout their college search and personally engaged with the college.
 We want to get to know you and to help you get to know Rhodes!
 Come for a campus visit, meet your Admission counselor when they visit your school, or connect with us through an interview.
-You may also demonstrate your interest by contacting your Admission counselor.

 You are more than just a number, so we ask for more than just your GPA!
 Use the checklist below to make sure you haven’t missed anything important.